solvexia/solvexia-api-docs/processes/processes.md

 Request body must be empty.

 #### Response body
-Successful response contains a list of all runs created from a process.
+Successful response contains a list of all runs of a process.
 Schema [Process List Item](./schemas.md/#process-list-item).

 ```json